uviclibraries/h5p/interactive-video.md

 ## Adding a Video
 In this exercise, you will practice capturing still shots of all or parts of your screen, annotating the screen captures and inserting the resulting image file into a blog post.
 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.

-Before you start making your own interactive video, please watch this excellent example of an H5P video being used to teach a grade 2 science experiment virtually.
+Before you start making your own interactive video, please watch this excellent example of an H5P video being used to **[teach a grade 2 science experiment virtually](https://brittanyseducblog.opened.ca/2020/10/03/science-demonstration-video){:target="_blank"}**.

 1. Add a new video to and prepare to add interactive elements to it:
 - Click on the **Interactive** button near the middle of the screen.